componentjs/guide/component/troubleshooting.md

       update : updated asdf's ranged dependencies in 743ms
 ```

-You may also be interested in `DEBUG=remotes*` for when dependencies don't install.
-Here's an example:
+You may also be interested in `DEBUG=remotes*` for when dependencies don't install, specifically those `error : Error: no remote found for dependency "es-shims/es5-shim@v2.3.0".` messages.
+This means that a `component.json` could not be found for the version you've specified.
+Here's an example on debugging:

 ```bash
 $ DEBUG=remotes* component install es-shims/es5-shim@v2.3.0